Let's do it together Let's do it together

 • On sunny days don't forget sun cream and sun hats - little ones always need protection from the sun

-• Don’t worry if you don’t have lots of outdoor space, some of our ideas can be done indoors or in smaller garden spaces like balconies
+• Don’t worry if you don’t have lots of outdoor space, as some of our ideas can be done indoors or in smaller garden spaces like balconies

 5 gardening ideas to get you started